practicajs/practica/docs/blog/10-masterpiece-articles/index.md

 ## What's so special about these articles?

 As a testing consultant, I read tons of testing articles throughout the years.
-The majority are mediocre articles and aren't worth your precious time.
+The majority is just mediocre pieces of content that probably aren't worth your precious time.
 Once in a while, not very often, I landed on an article that was *shockingly good*.
 Below is a list of articles that I've cherry-picked for you, articles that are likely to make you a better test writer.
-Half of these articles are related directly with JavaScript/Node.js, the second half covers ubiquitous testing concepts that are applicable in every language.
+Half of these articles are related directly with JavaScript/Node.js, the second half covers ubiquitous testing concepts that are applicable in every language

+What's so special about them?
+First, the writing quality is just good, or great.
+Second, they mostly deal with the 'new world of testing', not the commonly known 'TDD-ish' stuff but rather modern concepts and tooling

-Busy these days? search for articles that are decorated with a medal 🏅, these are a true masterpiece piece of content that you never wanna miss
+Too busy to read them all? search for articles that are decorated with a medal 🏅, these are a true masterpiece piece of content that you never wanna miss

 ### 📄 1.
 'Selective Unit Testing – Costs and Benefits'